Mathematics

 English

-After some introductory pieces of writing, our English genres this Autumn term will focus on the Vikings.
-We will be doing some reading and comprehension work about The Vicious Vikings and then doing some character descriptions and story writing.
+This Spring term will focus on the The Ancient Egyptians.
+We will be doing some reading and comprehension work about The Ancient Egyptians.
 We will of course be doing spellings and grammar and punctuation work.

 Finding the time to read at school and at home is crucial ...